-- The ratification of Calavo's independent registered public accounting firm for the 2019 fiscal year - Advisory vote on executive compensation
+- The ratification of Calavo's independent registered public accounting firm for the 2018 fiscal year - Advisory vote on executive compensation - Advisory vote on the frequency of holding future advisory votes on executive compensation

 We also will consider any other business that properly comes before the annual meeting.
 See question below.